 - Double click on the local drive (C:)

-- Click on your version of Windows:
+- Follow the steps for your version of Windows:

 - Windows XP or Vista